-The Company continues to progress its planned work programs with key milestones expected for the continued advancement of the Project, through Feasibility studies and to an eventual construction decision in 2026.
+The Company continues to progress its planned work programs with key milestones expected for the continued advancement of the Project, through Feasibility studies and to an eventual final investment decision as early as Q4 2026.

-As of May 5, 2025, the Company had cash of approximately \$28.6 million.
+As of July 28, 2025, the Company had cash of approximately \$60.4 million.
 The Company will require additional financing to achieve all of its planned operational and strategic activities in the form of debt, equity, or a combination thereof.
 See "Liquidity and Capital Resources" below.

-2025 ASCU Work Plan Highlights
+2025 Work Plan Highlights